famedly/famedly-nixos/README.md

 { flake-inputs, ... }:
 {
   imports = [ flake-inputs.famedly-nixos.nixosModules.default ];

+  famedly-hwp.osquery_secret_path = "/etc/secret/osquery_secret.txt";

   # Any other configuration here
 }
 ```

+#### Required files
+The enroll secret of osquery is expected to be found in `famedly-hwp.osquery_secret_path`, which you should set in your own config.

 ## Maintenance & contributing